Close×

 • Westmount

-Montreal metropolitan area: The agglomeration includes the entire island of Montreal, Île Bizard, and a few other small islands.
-The agglomeration therefore covers the same territory as the administrative region of Montreal.
+Montreal Metropolitan Area: The territory of the metropolitan area includes the entire island of Montreal, Bizard Island, and a few other small islands.
+The metropolitan area therefore covers the same territory as the administrative region of Montreal.
 The agglomeration should not be confused with the Montreal Metropolitan Community, which includes the Montreal agglomeration and all other municipalities and RCMs in the Montreal metropolitan area (the city of Laval, the North Shore, and the South Shore).
-The Montreal Agglomeration Council has several responsibilities, including public transportation, police and fire services, water supply, support for elite athletes, and national and international sporting events, to name a few.
+The Montreal Agglomeration Council is responsible for a number of functions, including public transit, police and fire services, water supply, support for elite athletes, and national and international sporting events, to name just a few.

-INS Quebec: The Institut national du sport du Québec is a non-profit organization that supports all athletes involved in Olympic or Paralympic sports, as well as high-performance coaches in Quebec.
+INS Québec: The Institut national du sport du Québec is a non-profit organization that supports all athletes involved in Olympic or Paralympic sports, as well as elite coaches in Quebec.

 The Institute offers scientific, medical, and professional services.
-A member of the Canadian Olympic and Paralympic Sports Institutes Network and the Francophone Olympic Network for Research in Sports Medicine, the Institute operates throughout Quebec through its network of eight regional multisport training centers, 22 single-sport training centers, and its Olympic Park Complex.
+As a member of the Canadian Network of Olympic and Paralympic Sport Institutes and the Francophone Olympic Network for Sports Medicine Research, the Institute operates throughout Quebec through its network of 8 regional multisport training centers, 22 single-sport training centers, and its Olympic Park Complex.

-In addition, through a partnership with Canadian associations and provincial sports federations, INS Québec hosts 10 resident sports at its Olympic Park Complex.
+In addition, through a partnership with the relevant Canadian associations and provincial sports federations, INS Québec hosts 10 resident sports at its Olympic Park Complex.

 • Boccia